2020 State of Origin series: New South Wales Blues

 1 – Tom Trbojevic was originally selected in the squad, but was subsequently forced to withdraw due to injury.
 He was replaced by Zac Lomax.

 Queensland Maroons

 1 – Kalyn Ponga was originally selected in the squad, but was subsequently forced to withdraw due to injury.

 Women's State of Origin

+The 2020 Women's State of Origin game was played on 13 November at the Sunshine Coast Stadium.
+Queensland won the game 24–18 to take the title for the first time since the competition came under the State of Origin brand.

+Wheelchair State of Origin

+The annual wheelchair rugby league competition, which at the time was known as the Wheelchair State of Origin, was cancelled.